chainx-org/chainx-sync-parse/README.md

 ./start.sh
 ```

-### 2. Register
+### 2. Register/Deregister

-Subscribe to the prefixes of needed runtime storage by registering api.
+Subscribe to the prefixes of needed runtime storage by register api.

-The structure of Runtime storage is consistent with the [ChainX - stage/testnet-v0.9.7](https://github.com/chainpool/ChainX/tree/stage/testnet-v0.9.7) and [substrate](https://github.com/chainpool/substrate).
+The structure of Runtime storage is consistent with the [ChainX - stage/test-v0.9.8](https://github.com/chainpool/ChainX/tree/stage/test-v0.9.8) and [substrate](https://github.com/chainpool/substrate).

-**For example**:
+**Register**:

 Postman: `POST 0.0.0.0:3030`